CarmenK2/ETL-project/README.md

 * Aline Hornoff

 ## The Project
-A good glass of wine to wind down after a day hectic and stress or celebrate a great achievment is a special treat.
+A good glass of wine to wind down after a day of hectic and stress or celebrate a great achievment is a special treat.
 But where is the ideal location to turn a simple fruit like a grape into a glass of joy to celebrate a special occasion.

 Making wine is a long, slow process.
 It can take a full three years to get from the initial planting of a brand-new grapevine through the first harvest, and the first vintage might not be bottled for another two years after that.
 Longterm investment is required and it is therefore vital to pick the right location to establish a vineyard.